Mujer embarazada, consejos de hacer mudanza en el embarazo

 • Have a quiet place available to sit or lie down.

-6. Stay hydrated and eat light to maintain energy
+6. Hydrate and eat light to maintain energy

-Take advantage of breaks to drink water and have healthy snacks.
-Staying hydrated will make moving during pregnancy much easier.
+Use breaks to drink water and eat healthy snacks.
+Staying hydrated will make moving during pregnancy more manageable.

-7. Move around and change position to activate circulation
+7. Move and change positions to activate circulation

-If you spend a lot of time in the same position, change position and walk around for a few minutes.
-In later stages of pregnancy, your legs and feet may swell: gentle movement helps.
+If you spend a lot of time in the same position, change positions and walk for a few minutes.
+In advanced stages of pregnancy, legs and feet can swell: gentle movement helps.

-• Alternate between sitting and briefly walking around the house.
+• Alternate sitting with briefly walking around the house.

 • Elevate your legs during breaks if needed.

-8. Keep your mobile phone handy at all times for emergencies and notes
+8. Keep your phone handy for emergencies and notes

-Keep your phone in your pocket or hanging around your neck so you can call for help if you feel dizzy or need to stop.
-You can also use it to jot down tasks (donations, canceling services, defrosting the refrigerator).
+Keep your phone in a pocket or around your neck to call for help if you feel dizzy or need to stop.
+Also use it to jot down pending tasks (donations, service cancellations, defrosting the fridge).

-9. Check the hospital bag and pregnancy papers
+9. Keep track of your hospital bag and pregnancy documents

 Don't lose sight of them or put them in stacked boxes.
-Leave your suitcase and documents in a visible and easily accessible place in case of any unforeseen circumstances.
+Leave the bag and documents in a visible and accessible place for any unforeseen event.

-Coordinate with family, friends, or professionals, indicating where each box should go.
-Label each box with the room name and fragility, and prioritize items requiring the most care.
+Coordinate family, friends, or professionals, indicating where each box goes.
+Label with room and fragility, and prioritize what requires more care.

-• Take photos of the installations (cables/plugs) before dismantling.
+• Take photos of installations (cables/plugs) before disassembling.

-A visual guide with moving tips for pregnant women: how to prepare sturdy packing boxes, eco-friendly packaging, and organize a safe and hassle-free move.
+Visual guide with moving tips for pregnant women: how to prepare sturdy packing boxes, eco-friendly packaging, and organize the move safely and without complications.

-Although it may seem like a small height, the risk increases during pregnancy.
-If you need to reach something high, ask for help or use safe tools (never makeshift chairs).
+Even if it seems like a small height, during pregnancy the risk increases.
+If you need to reach something high, ask for help or use safe tools (never improvised chairs).

-It's normal to want everything to be perfect, but don't put too much pressure on yourself.
-You'll get there safely, and the tidying up will come later.
+It's normal to want to make everything perfect, but don't push yourself too hard.
+You'll arrive well, and order will come later.
 What's important is your well-being and the baby's.

 Frequently asked questions about moving during pregnancy